argoproj/argo-workflows/docs/synchronization.md

 ## Queuing

-When a Workflow cannot take a lock it will be placed into a ordered queue.
+When a Workflow cannot acquire a lock it will be placed into a ordered queue.

 Workflows can have a `priority` set in their specification.
-The queue is first ordered by priority, with a higher priority number being placed before a lower priority number.
+The queue is first ordered by priority: a higher priority number is placed before a lower priority number.
-The queue is then ordered by `CreationTimestamp` of the Workflow; older Workflows will be ordered before newer workflows.
+The queue is then ordered by `creationTimestamp`: older Workflows are placed before newer workflows.

-Workflows are only be allowed to take a lock if they are at the front of the queue for that lock.
+Workflows can only acquire a lock if they are at the front of the queue for that lock.

-## Workflow level parallelism
+## Workflow-level parallelism

 You can restrict parallelism within a workflow using `parallelism` within a workflow or template.
 This only restricts total concurrent executions of steps or tasks within the same workflow.

 Examples:

-1. [`parallelism-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-limit.yaml) restricts the parallelism of a [loop](./walk-through/loops.md)
+1. [`parallelism-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-limit.yaml) restricts the parallelism of a [loop](walk-through/loops.md)
 1. [`parallelism-nested.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested.yaml) restricts the parallelism of a nested loop
 1. [`parallelism-nested-dag.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-dag.yaml) restricts the number of dag tasks that can be run at any one time
 1. [`parallelism-nested-workflow.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-workflow.yaml) shows how parallelism is inherited by children